Carlos González (baseball): Oakland Athletics

-On May 30, 2008, González made his MLB debut at the age of 22 against the Texas Rangers, where he got first career hit, an opposite field double down the left field line off Texas Rangers pitcher Kevin Millwood.
+On May 30, 2008, González made his MLB debut at the age of 22 against the Texas Rangers, where he got his first career hit, an opposite field double down the left field line off Texas Rangers pitcher Kevin Millwood.
 This was one of two doubles he hit in his major league debut.
 His next five major league hits were also doubles, making González the first player since Hall of Famer Johnny Mize in 1936 to record the first seven hits of his career as extra base hits.
 On June 20, 2008, González hit his first career home run against the Florida Marlins.
 It was a solo home run that was hit off a curveball to right-center field.
 He had his first 4-hit game, going 4-for-4 against the Toronto Blue Jays on August 8.